Zoster (herpes zoster)

 - burden of illness associated with herpes zoster by 61.1%

-The vaccine was better at reducing herpes zoster in people aged 60–69 years (64% efficacy) than in those aged 70–79 years (41% efficacy).
-However, efficacy against PHN was similar in both age groups.1 Efficacy against herpes zoster in the ≥80 years age group was lower (18% and not statistically different to placebo).
-However, there were fewer participants of this age in the study.6
+Zostavax was better at reducing herpes zoster in people aged 60–69 years (64% efficacy) than in those aged 70–79 years (41% efficacy).
+However, efficacy against PHN was similar in both age groups.24 Efficacy against herpes zoster in the ≥80 years age group was lower (18% and not statistically different from placebo).
+However, there were fewer participants of this age in the study.47

-In people who developed herpes zoster despite vaccination, the pain associated with the episode was less severe.54
+In people who developed herpes zoster despite vaccination with Zostavax, the pain associated with the episode was less severe.84

-Another randomised controlled study in >22,000 people aged 50–59 years showed that the incidence of herpes zoster was lower over an average follow-up period of 1.3 years (range 0–2 years).
-The vaccine efficacy for preventing herpes zoster was 69.8%.8 In these clinical trials, many participants received antiviral and pain medicines for their herpes zoster.
-This suggests that the vaccine’s effect was in addition to any benefit from medical therapy.1,8
+Another randomised controlled study in >22,000 people aged 50–59 years showed that compared to placebo, the incidence of herpes zoster was lower in those who received Zostavax over an average follow-up period of 1.3 years (range 0–2 years).
+The vaccine efficacy for preventing herpes zoster was 69.8%.52

 Duration of immunity

-A single dose of zoster vaccine appears to lose efficacy over time.
+A single dose of Zostavax appears to lose efficacy over time.
 One short-term follow-on study of Shingles Prevention Study participants showed a decline in vaccine efficacy.
-However, estimates remained statistically significant for up to 5 years after vaccination, with uncertain efficacy beyond that.2,55
+However, estimates remained statistically significant for up to 5 years after vaccination, with uncertain efficacy beyond that.8,85

-A longer-term study of Shingles Prevention Study participants suggested that the vaccine significantly protected against herpes zoster for up to 8 years after vaccination.
-However, the study’s methods limit confidence in this result.3
+A longer-term study of Shingles Prevention Study participants suggested that Zostavax significantly protected against herpes zoster for up to 8 years after vaccination.
+However, the study’s methods limit confidence in this result.6

-Transport according to National vaccine storage guidelines: Strive for 5.57 Store at +2°C to +8°C. Do not freeze.
+Transport according to National Vaccine Storage Guidelines: Strive for 5.86 Store at +2°C to +8°C. Do not freeze.
 Protect from light.

-Zostavax must be reconstituted.
+Zostavax and Shingrix must be reconstituted.
 Add the entire contents of the diluent container to the vial and shake until the powder completely dissolves.
 Reconstitute immediately after taking the vaccine out of the refrigerator.
-Use the reconstituted vaccine within 30 minutes.

 Public health management